mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 If successful, the file `superUser32.exe` is created.

-It is also possible to use the __CLANG32/CLANG64__ environments, which have a newer compiler that builds smaller executables (20-24 KB instead of 27 KB).
+It is also possible to use the __CLANG64__ environment, which have a newer compiler that builds smaller executables (24 KB instead of 27 KB).
-To do this, you will need to install the appropriate packages as above (`mingw-w64-clang-i686-gcc-compat` and `mingw-w64-clang-x86_64-gcc-compat`).
+To do this, you will need to install the appropriate package as above (`mingw-w64-clang-x86_64-gcc-compat`).
 Generated executables require the UCRT dll to run (included in Windows 10 or installed by the cumulative updates in older versions).